 You will need to weigh up whether the added weight is worth having these additional features.
 A mosquito net, for example, could be a lifesaver in some conditions.
-It also adds a few extra ounces to your backpack – this could make a massive difference when you are backpacking over long distances and extended periods of time.
+It also adds a few extra ounces to your backpacking hammock–though it could make a massive difference when you are backpacking over long distances and extended periods of time.

 Longer and wider hammocks will generally be more comfortable, especially if you have a bigger build.
 You will likely place some bags or clothes in your hammock tent.
 You need to make sure that it is big enough to accommodate you (and a camping buddy) along with any gear that you plan to keep in your tent.
 Consider looking at a two-person or double hammock, even if you will be using it only for yourself.
 These two-person hammock tents are often more comfortable and have a little bit more space without adding too much weight.

 Look for a hammock that has an asymmetrical design.
-These hammocks allow you to lay straighter, with your head and feet lower than they would be in traditional hammocks.
+These hammocks allow you to lay straighter, with your head and feet lower than they would be in a traditional hammock.
 You can maximize a ‘flat lay’ if you lay diagonally across an asymmetric hammock.

 Hammock camping tents have a maximum user weight.
 When you are looking at hammock tents, remember that the maximum weight refers to the total weight you plan to place in the tent.
 That includes your bags, food, and equipment and does not only refer to the physical weight of the person(s) who will be sleeping in it.

 Placing too much weight in your hammock may not show immediately (i.e., you might not find yourself on the hard ground mid-slumber).
 However, it can lessen the lifespan of your hammock camping tent.